 READ MORE: Craving Salt: What It Means, What You Can Do

-Take care of your allergies.
-If you are allergic, use eye drops or splash cold, filtered water over your face and eyes for irritation whenever you are exposed to any allergen, dust or pollen.
-You can use pure rose water, triphala water or amla water to wash your eyes.
+If you are allergic, use eye drops or splash cold, filtered water over your face and eyes to reduce irritation whenever you are exposed to any allergen, dust or pollen.
+You can use pure rose water, triphala water, or amla water to wash your eyes.

 This procedure originates in Yoga, the sister science of Ayurveda.
 It falls under shatkarma, the six cleansing procedures mentioned in Yoga.